The Last Spritz

 Tom Ford Tobacco Vanille

 Cold weather amplifies every quality this fragrance has.
-The base notes — tonka bean, amber, and woods — are built for low temperatures, blooming slowly rather than burning off the way lighter constructions do.
+The base notes — tonka bean, dried fruits, and woody notes — are built for low temperatures, blooming slowly rather than burning off the way lighter constructions do.
 In a warm room, after being outside in the cold, it becomes genuinely extraordinary.
 The sillage in these conditions is exceptional.

 Parfums de Marly Herod